 Oral Cancer | Types | MedStar Health

-Oral cancer is any malignant (cancerous) growth found in the mouth or lips.
-These cancers typically begin on the tongue or bottom of the mouth, and are the most common head and neck cancers.
-Because of their location, they are highly treatable if caught early.
+Oral cancer is any malignant (cancerous) growth found in the oral cavity or lips.
+These cancers typically begin on the tongue, cheek, or bottom of the mouth and are the most common head and neck cancers.
+Also commonly known as oral cavity cancer or mouth cancer, this type of cancer is highly treatable if caught early.
+In addition, cancer can also develop nearby in the salivary glands or the throat (oropharyngeal cancers), which may require a different treatment approach.

 • White or red patches in your mouth